CatalogueLegacies/antconc.github.io/_episodes/07-collocates.md

 ## From collocation to curatorial voice

 The `Collocates` tab enables you to create a statistical overview of a corpus.
-The following tasks suggest some of the ways this AntConc tool might be used to analyse 'voice' in a corpus of catalogue data.
+But small changes to the variables in the `Collocates` tab can significantly change the statistics that are produced.
+The tool then needs to be used with caution.

 >## Task 2: How regularised are the descriptions of clothing, accessories, and body adornments?
 >* Note: to solve this problem, start by searching to the `Collocates` tab for `wear|wears|wearing|wore` (with `Words` ticked, `Case` unticked).
 You may need to adjust the other settings to capture the ways that words for clothing (e.g. "hat") are used in proximity to the verb "to wear".
 >
 >>## Solution
 >>
 >>1.
-Edit your `From..` and `To..` settings to `4L` and `4R` respectively, chose the `Sort by Stat` option, and set the `Min.
+There is no one way of examining this problem.
+One approach is to edit your `From..` and `To..` settings to `4L` and `4R` respectively, chose the `Sort by Stat` option, and set the `Min.
 Collocate Frequency` field to "25".
 >>2.
+Hit `Start`.
 Note that even at this frequency, some very specialised language is present: "biretta" (a type of hat worn by Roman Catholic clergy), "gorget" (an armoured throat piece), and "rouges" (presumably with "bonnet" to refer to a type of French revolutionary hat).
 This indicates that precision was important to the cataloguer.
 >>3.
 In terms of controlled vocabulary there is one prominent example: 123 occurances of "spectacles" in the output, compared with zero occurances of "glasses".
 >>>* Note: this suggests a use case for corpus linguistics in the review of catalogue data, because tools like those in AntConc's `concordance` tab can indicate hisorically specific cataloguing choices that may have implications for contemporary user experience for catalogue data.
 >{: .solution}